rafael-santiago/tulip/doc/MANUAL.md

 ## My motivations

-I have been playing (or at least trying) guitar since my twelve years old, during these years I had only two teachers.
+I have been playing (or at least trying) the guitar since my twelve years old, during these years I had only two teachers.
 When I started my studies the ``Standard Music Notation`` was unknown to me.
-The curious thing about these two teachers was the choice of the same alternative music notation based in numbers.
+The curious thing about these two teachers was the choice of the same alternative music notation based on numbers.
 I said "curious" because since I learned this I have not met anyone abroad whom know this same "numeric notation".

 In fact this kind of notation is quite old.
 In my formal studies, with my first teacher, I used a book from ``1966``